 Safe Harbor Before and After School Care provides care before and after-school in the West Lafayette Elementary School building.
-Call 765-464-8800 or email info@safeharborschools.com for further information.
-If there is a two-hour delay, Safe Harbor will operate on a one-hour delay, opening at 7:30.
+Call 765-464-8800 or email info@safeharborschools.com for further information regarding registration and availability.
+If there is a two-hour delay, Safe Harbor will operate on a one-hour delay, opening at 7:30 AM.
 If school closes during this delay, Safe Harbor will close as well.
 If school is released early, Safe Harbor will not be operating that afternoon/evening.